Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Results

 \subsubsection{Low-resolution Inversion}

-To invert the low-frequency components of the velocity maps, we generate seismic data using 64,000 low-resolution velocity structures.
+To invert the low-frequency components of the velocity models, we generate seismic data using 65,000 low-resolution velocity structures.
 The reflection waves in the seismic measurements are muted, which means all the waves after the direct waves are removed~\cite{yilmaz2001seismic}.
-Then the CSGs are downsampled to $200\times{200}$ for training.
+The CSGs are then downsampled to $200\times{200}$ for training.
 An example of the muted field data is shown in Figure~\ref{fig:gom_data}(a).
-We observe that the transmission waves are the main part and a small portion of reflection events remains in the data.
-The low resolution InversionNet has been trained for 10 epochs and then tested on the test data and GOM data.
+We observe that the transmission waves are dominating and a small portion of reflection events remains in the data.
+The Low-resolution InversionNet has been trained for 10 epochs and then tested on the test data and GOM data.

-Unlike tests using synthetic data, justifying the quality of inversion results from field data can be challenging in that it requires both qualitative tool and domain knowledge.
-In this work, we use reverse time migration~(RTM) as a quality control~(QC) tool to validate the inversion results, WT tomograms~\cite{feng2019transmission+} and full-waveform tomograms~\cite{huang2018full}.
-RTM is a seismic technique, which provides the visualization of the subsurface reflectivity using recorded seismic data.
-It is highly sensitivity to velocity errors, which result in a defocused and incoherent migration image~\cite{yang2019least}.
-Hence, RTM technique has been widely used as a quality-control (QC) tool in seismic imaging~\cite{shan2008velocity}.
+Unlike tests using synthetic data, justifying the quality of inversion results from field data can be challenging in that it requires both qualitative tools and domain knowledge.
+In this work, we use reverse time migration~(RTM) as a quality control~(QC) tool to validate the inversion results from WT tomograms~\cite{feng2019transmission+} and full-waveform tomograms~\cite{huang2018full}.
+RTM is a seismic imaging technique, which provides the subsurface reflectivity using recorded seismic data.
+It is highly sensitivity to kinematic velocity errors, which result in a defocused and incoherent migration image~\cite{yang2019least}.
+Hence, RTM has been widely used as a QC tool for velocity model building~\cite{shan2008velocity,feng2019zero}.
 We provide the RTM images corresponding to different inversion results in Figure~\ref{fig:gom_fcn}.
 The enlarged visualizations of the yellow and red boxes in the RTM images are shown in Figure~\ref{fig:gom_rtm_zoom}.
-Since both WT inversion and low-resolution InversionNet inversion mainly focus on the transmission waves, the RTM images in~\ref{fig:gom_fcn}(b) and \ref{fig:gom_fcn}(f) are comparable.
+Since both WT inversion and Low-resolution InversionNet inversion mainly focus on the transmission waves, the RTM images in~\ref{fig:gom_fcn}(b) and \ref{fig:gom_fcn}(f) are comparable.
 However, there are a few reflection waves left in the muted data.
-Hence, the low-resolution InversionNet can invert and obtain the velocity structure in the deep region.
-As a result, the reflection events in the deep regions, such as the reflection events which the yellow arrows point in Figure~\ref{fig:gom_rtm_zoom}(c) is more focused and continuous that them in Figure~\ref{fig:gom_rtm_zoom}(a).
+Hence, the Low-resolution InversionNet can invert and obtain the velocity structure in the deep region.
+As a result, the reflection events in the deep regions, such as the reflection events with yellow arrows in Figure~\ref{fig:gom_rtm_zoom}(c) is more focused and continuous than that them in Figure~\ref{fig:gom_rtm_zoom}(a).